 Before I get to the paint details let me introduce you to my new little friend and partner in crime!
 Workman’s Friend Barrier Skin Cream.
 I’ve told you guys before I’m the messiest crafter and painter.
 I’m even a messy gardner, dirt loves me!
 This cream is so good to me.
 You put it on like hand lotion before you start working and it forms a protective barrier like a glove that keeps your hands super moist and makes dirt and paint either wipe off or wash off like I’ve never seen before.
 I usually have to scrub my hands with a brush to get all the junk off, but this cream literally makes clean up so easy and my hands feel amazing.
 They normally are all dried out after a workday.
 It protects, moisturizes AND lasts for hours.

-Workman’s Friend Barrier Cream is my new crafting partner and it can be yours too…they are offering my friends a buy one get one free opportunity!
-Woohoo, you know I love a deal!
+Workman’s Friend Barrier Cream is my new crafting partner and it can be yours too.
 So go grab one for yourself and get one for a friend.
 It would make an awesome stocking stuffer, especially because it protects hands from grease, chemicals, and other irritants, so that hard to shop for guy in your life can use it too!
-Click here to grab a tube of Workman’s Friend and ADD TWO to your cart, when you checkout use discount code WFBUYONE and the price of the second tube will be discounted.
-I seriously need another tube just for my feet.
-I don’t know how, but they attract paint like a magnet, lol.

 Check out these fun, easy projects and see how simple it is to keep your hands soft and clean even when you are knee deep in: